 No. The site performs relatively well and has the advantage of being a former quarry so from a landscape sensitivity perspective development the impact of developing the site would be limited.
-However, major negative effects are predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the district, and there are concerns about the remediation costs of developing the former quarry, as well as initial highway concerns.
+However, major negative effects are predicted in the Sustainability Appraisal, due to the site being in one of the more harmful Green Belt areas within the District, and there are concerns about the remediation costs of developing the former quarry, as well as initial highway concerns.

-Furthermore, the supply/demand balance in the EDNA 2022 indicates that South Staffordshire's local needs can be met and that there is a 36ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
-Considering the assessment undertaken on this site, and the significant contribution of 103.6ha (inc. minimum WMI contribution) available for export to the Black Country authorities, this site is not proposed for allocation.
+The supply/demand balance in the EDNA update 2024 indicates that South Staffordshire's local needs can be met and that there is a 27.6ha surplus of strategic employment land available for cross boundary unmet needs increasing further when factoring in available supply at WMI.
+When also factoring in the proposed new allocation at M6, Junction 13, this results in a potential significant contribution of 112.2ha (inc. minimum WMI contribution) available for export to the unmet needs of the Black Country FEMA.